 Another issue throughout the book regards Read’s occasional editorial comments.
 For instance, he concludes that Lenin’s refusal to compromise was a personality defect.
 He doesn’t really draw out that argument.
 It is offered as if it is self-evident.
 Yet one could easily have argued this was Lenin’s greatest virtue.
 Though really what Read implicitly means is that Lenin refused to compromise with bourgeois liberals, which is a sign that this is ultimately an unsympathetic biography.
 Lenin was arguably more willing than most world leaders to change his position; only he remained dedicated to the egalitarian principles of Marxism.
 He never succumbed to the liberal idea of endless debate to always put off the decisive bloody battle (to paraphrase Carl Schmitt‘s characterization of liberalism).
 Lenin argued for the need to take things to the end.
 In the neoliberal era (the period in which Read’s book was published), the essence of the dominant political ideology is destroying collective structures which may impede pure market logic.
 Surely no one would disagree that Lenin’s goal was precisely the opposite?
 Read may not be a full-fledged neoliberal, but he gravitates toward merely softening the ill effects of (neo)liberal ideology rather than resolving the underlying class-based contradictions the way Lenin advocated.
 On the other hand, it could be argued that Lenin made numerous compromises, many of which are documented in Read’s book: adoption of the Menshevik agrarian land reform program, the Treaty of Brest-Litovsk (surrender to Imperial Prussia), the New Economic Program (NEP), etc. Of course, all these represent strategic economic/political concessions to avoid compromises to liberal ideology.
 But aren’t liberals just as insistent on the absolutism of their own “process over substance” ideology?

-One of the most divisive aspects of Lenin’s political career is the Machiavellian nature of much of it.
+One of the most divisive aspects of Lenin’s political career is the seeming Machiavellian nature of much of it.
 Machiavelli’s work The Prince is often oversimplified as suggesting that “the ends justify the means”.
 But that is an unfair characterization, in that Machiavelli was really arguing that a particular end — the founding of a republic — justified engaging in means that would otherwise be unacceptable.
 Lenin deployed somewhat similar logic, but in a narrower way, namely, that eliminating class conflict to create a state based on egalitarian communist principles justified fighting back against class oppressors.
-Lenin was very clear that the bourgeoisie were already fighting a class war against the working class — they simply obscure, conceal and deny the harms they inflict on the poor and the proletariat.
+Lenin was very clear that the bourgeoisie were already fighting a class war against the working class — they simply obscure, conceal and deny the harms they and their institutions inflict on the poor and the proletariat.
 Some of that might today be termed “structural violence”.
+And yet, it can be said that Lenin wasn’t exactly Machiavellian, but rather followed the French revolutionary model laid out by the likes of Saint-Just: “Those who make revolutions resemble a first navigator, who has audacity alone as a guide.”
+He grounded his actions in only their own efficacy.
+(This was not far from the ethical model of U.S Republican politician Thaddeus Stevens).
+Or it might be further said that “every authentic ethical position by definition paradoxically combines universalism with taking sides in the ongoing struggle.”
 Lenin wagered (accurately, in the case of Russia) that the ruling class would not voluntarily surrender any meaningful amount of power to the proletariat.
 This concept that, in the general sense, violence is necessary for radical emancipatory projects, predated Lenin.
 Far from being a hypocrite, Lenin simply discarded the liberal utopianism that avoids outright political struggle.
 It took the French revolution to institute the metric system, and the October revolution to move Russia to the same (Gregorian) calendar as most of the rest of the world.
 The belief that these seemingly “simple” things can be instituted merely through parliamentary debate is usually naive!